php-fig/fig-standards/proposed/clock-meta.md

 ## 1. Summary

+Getting the current time in applications is a rather straight forward thing given the languages native `time()` function (or one of it's similar functionlaities like `utime()` or `new DateTimeImmutable()` etc.)

+Due to the nature of time as constantly progressing it becomes a nuisance to use these functions if you need predictable results like for testing.

-The purpose of using the `ClockInterface` is to provide a standard way to access the system time, that would allow interopability when testing code that relies on the current time rather than relying on installing PHP extensions or use hacks like re-declaring the `time()` function in other namespaces.
+This `ClockInterface` aims to provide a standard way to consume time, that allows interopability not only when consuming the "real" time but also when predictable results need to be available.
+This allows to skip using PHP Extensions for testing or using hacks like re-declaring the `time()` function in other namespaces.

 ## 2. Why Bother?

 There are currently a few libraries that provide this functionality, however there is no interopability between these different libraries, as they ship with their own clock interfaces.

 Symfony provides a package called `symfony/phpunit-bridge` that has a `Symfony\Bridge\PhpUnit\ClockMock` class, which allows mocking PHP's built-in time & date functions, however this does not solve mocking calls to `new \DateTimeImmutable()`.
 It does not fully mock time when called from other libraries that rely on the system time.
 `Cake\Chronos\Chronos` does provide mocking, however it is set via a global (static class property), and this has its own pitfalls as it provides no isolation.

 Pros: